trstringer/manual-approval/README.md

 🚫 Unsupported
 - Windows/amd64 — 64-bit Windows systems are currently not supported.
-- Non-Linux GitHub-hosted runners of any architecture.
+- Non-Linux runners of any architecture.

 ## Usage